omomadcat/belly-button-challenge/README.md

 ### Features

 - **Interactive Bar Chart**: Displays the top 10 Operational Taxonomic Units (OTUs) for each individual sample, showing the most prevalent bacteria in a clear, visual way.
-- **Bubble Chart**: Visualizes the full bacterial composition for the selected individual, using bubble size to represent the quantity of each OTU and color to differentiate between OTUs.
+- **Bubble Chart**: Visualizes the full bacterial composition for the selected individual, using bubble size to represent the quantity of each OTU & color to differentiate between OTUs.
 - **Demographic Panel**: Provides detailed demographic information, such as age, gender, and ethnicity for each individual sample.

 ### Conclusion